Aquaculture in South Korea: Eutrophication and disease

 The increase in finfish aquaculture from the 1990s to the 2000s coincided with an rise in the incidence of harmful algal blooms in southeast Korea.
 Excess nutrients from finfish feces and uneaten feed probably bear some of the blame, especially as Korean finfish cages are often located far from nutrient sinks like seaweed or sea cucumber farms.

 Excess nutrients can act as a reservoir for diseases and parasites as well.
 Sicknesses like red rot disease in Pyropia, Vibrio in shellfish, and parasites in fish are a major research subject in Korea due to their ability to ruin production.
 The Korean government began a project funding selective breeding of seaweeds for disease resistance and growth rate in the mid-2010s, referred to as Golden Seed.

 A possible solution would be to shift to IMTA.
 While it is not widely practiced in Korea as yet, the first Korean IMTA farm opened in 2012 with black rockfish as the main species, and Pacific oyster, sea cucumbers, and two seaweeds as nutrient removers.
 It was successful in matching or increasing organism growth when compared to monocultures.

 Climate change

 Korean sea temperatures are predicted to rise by several degrees by 2100, with temperature-sensitive species such as gim and Korean rockfish suffering the worst.
 Overall, seaweeds and sea squirts are the most vulnerable to changing temperature and salinity.
 Already, a heatwave in 2016 raised sea temperatures by over 2 degrees, resulting in the loss of over 60 million cultured organisms and leaving many others more vulnerable to disease.
 Ocean acidification is linked to the deaths of bivalves, particularly littleneck clams, through degradation of their shells.
 Because the east and west coast of the country are predicted to warm faster than the south, however, it is unlikely that farms will be able to move production northwards to escape the effects of climate change.

+Export trade

+Dried seaweed ("gim") is a major export commodity of South Korea.
+In 2023 the period January to October saw exports rise by over 20% on the previous year to US $670 million.
+These exports in 2023 were made to 124 countries, and the year-end total exports were US $763 million.